Alok49225/bathplanner/README.md

 # Bath Planner

-An AI-assisted bathroom designer & planner, built as a KOHLER case-study prototype.
+An AI-assisted bathroom designer & planner, built as a case-study prototype.
 Given a room's dimensions, a budget, and a style preference, it runs a constraint solver over a real product catalog to generate three physically-valid, explainable bathroom bundles — then lets you refine the result by clicking directly on a floor plan or by asking for changes in plain English.

 **Live demo:** https://kohlerbathplanner.vercel.app